 “it was always a little difficult for Emma to realize that people had important affairs of their own; and that they should have had any existence apart from that which she had chosen to imagine for them”

 In fact, she is, not surprisingly, due to her foolish and clueless matchmaking, the catalyst for a big misunderstanding regarding two of our main couples that causes much pain and heartache and drives much of the plot.

 “Emma, though fond of Donwell, had grown weary of the neighbourhood, and took a keen pleasure in forming round her in London a large circle of acquaintances, whom she loved to entertain, and in whose characters and careers she took the deepest interest.”

-Needless to say, those whom she takes the deepest interest are those whom she can influence and manipulate.
-Not those who can influence and elevate her.
+Needless to say, those with whom she takes the deepest interest are those whom she can influence and manipulate, not those who can influence and elevate her.
 Enter Kitty Bennett.